 A Resource Consent is the permission Council gives allowing an activity which may have an impact on the environment.
 A Resource Consent is required if your proposal does not comply with one or more of the ‘permitted activity’ rules in the Hastings District Plan.
+There are six levels on the consent hierarchy, explained below.

 Any proposed activity or structure requires a land-use and/or subdivision consent unless it is a permitted activity which fully complies with all the relevant rules in the District Plan.
 If you would like certainty for those activities that do not need a Resource Consent, you can apply for a Certificate of Compliance.